Internal Medicine and Family Medicine Tracks

 What makes us unique

 The demand for ultrasound education in residency and fellowship training is growing rapidly.
-Graduates of the IM/FM track are ideally positioned to become leaders in bedside ultrasound education and research.
+Graduates of the IM and FM tracks are ideally positioned to become leaders in bedside ultrasound education and research.

 Fellowship Curriculum

-• Didactic Lectures to medical students, residents, and fellows
+• Fellows give lectures to medical students, residents, attendings, and fellows from other specialties

 • ED-Based Multidisciplinary Transesophageal Echocardiography Program